 Social Nature:

 Guinea pigs are social animals and need interaction with other guinea pigs or humans to thrive.
-The Abyssinian is no exception and enjoys the company of their owners as well as other guinea pigs.
+The Abyssinian is no exception and enjoys the company of their owners and other guinea pigs.
 If you plan on getting an Aby, it’s best to have at least two so they can keep each other company.

 Care and Housing: Essential Needs for a Healthy Abyssinian